Estimated reading time: 15 minutes

 After my father-in-law passed away last year, none of us kids were prepared for what was about to fall on our shoulders.

-Not only were their financial burdens to us, but we spent far too much time digging up what we should have already had access to, but we didn’t.
+Not only were their financial burdens to us, but we also spent far too much time digging up what we should have already had access to but didn’t.

-Although you would think a surviving spouse would take on the task of executor, it doesn’t always happen that way, especially if health gets in the way like in our case.
+Although you would think a surviving spouse would take on the executor task, it doesn’t always happen that way, especially if health gets in the way, like in our case.

 You would think dying was simple, but it’s far from just funeral plans.
 It’s everything in between and ongoing after your loved one is put to rest.